Larking Around Harting and Ferretin' Around Buriton

 The route (please click on the link to see the route at the OS site):

 A wander through the town centre or The Spain will bring us to the Old Portsmouth Road, the B2070.
 We'll then walk a little way along The Causeway before heading off south along the Hangers Way to Buriton.
 We'll then head past the church and southeast along a path, and then along the Milky Way byway to meet with the South Downs Way.
 We'll then follow the South Downs Way all the way to Harting Down for lunch.
 We'll then descend the scarp and follow Mill Lane to South Harting.
-North Lane will elad us out of South Harting and West Harting Road will take us there.
+North Lane will lead us out of South Harting and West Harting Road will take us there.
 Collins Lane heading north, then Ryefield Cottages will take us north.
-We'll then pick up the Serpent's Trail to bring us back to Petersfield where a route across Ptersfield Heath and through the town will take us back to the station.
+We'll then pick up the Serpent's Trail to bring us back to Petersfield where a route across Petersfield Heath and through the town will take us back to the station.

 Dogs: